baranazal/baranazal/README.md

 # Bara Nazal
-### Web Developer & Python Enthusiast
+### Software Engineer & Automation Enthusiast
 ---
 ## 👨‍💻 About Me
 A passionate developer focused on crafting elegant solutions through code.
-I specialize in full-stack development and automation, constantly exploring new technologies to enhance my skill set.
+I specialize in software engineering, constantly exploring new technologies to enhance my skill set.

 ### 🚀 Current Endeavors

-- Building innovative projects with modern tech stacks
+- Building scalable applications with ReactJS/Next.js, Go, and GraphQL
+- Designing CI/CD pipelines and infrastructure as code with Terraform & Kubernetes
-- Expanding expertise in Python and Docker ecosystems
+- Expanding expertise in Python automation and cloud-native tooling
-- Seeking collaborative opportunities in web development and automation
+- Seeking collaborative opportunities in web development, backend engineering, and DevOps

 ### 💻 Technical Stack